H4PE0N/Competitive-Programming/README.md

 make the project look nicer and make the reader  understand what the programs do.

-Here is a list of some of the functions that you will  have to consider, when working in the project:
+Here is a list of some of the rules that you will  have  to consider, when working in the project:

 * The  lines  of  code  should  only  be  as  long  as  the "holy for loop".
 Two extra spaces are included before: